 As these four examples illustrate, the startup has two options, either compete on features and lose its core focus or reinvent itself to be a different player that co-exists.
 Unfortunately, most fall into the feature competition trap.

-Users ‘hired’ MySpace because it helped them meet new people on the internet, especially in the initial days.
+Users ‘hired’ Myspace because it helped them meet new people on the internet, especially in the initial days.
 Users ‘hired’ Facebook to stay in touch with people they already knew.
 Facebook’s initial future of campus exclusivity helped breed this further.
 With this lens, the two platforms were actually very different and focused on very different growth tactics and privacy measures.
-Zuckerberg himself stated that once MySpace started competing with Facebook, it lost focus of its core proposition and started competing on features and functionalities, most of which no longer helped users to get the same job done (meeting new people) that it did earlier.
-There are many things that MySpace got wrong but it’s obsession with competing based on features was a primary driver for most of those wrong decisions that followed.
+Zuckerberg himself stated that once Myspace started competing with Facebook, it lost focus on its core proposition and started competing on features and functionalities, most of which no longer helped users to get the same job done (meeting new people) that it did earlier.
+There are many things that Myspace got wrong, but its obsession with competing based on features was a primary driver for most of those wrong decisions that followed.

 Flickr vs. Facebook Photos

 Flickr was a truly disruptive service when it launched but today, Facebook hosts the largest number of photos online.
-Users ‘hired’ Flickr to host high quality photos online and distribute it on their blogs, on email etc. In fact, the ‘hosting’ was so central to Flickr’s value proposition that Flickr even charged for enhanced hosting space and features.
+Users ‘hired’ Flickr to host high-quality photos online and distribute it on their blogs, on email, etc. In fact, the ‘hosting’ was so central to Flickr’s value proposition that Flickr even charged for enhanced hosting space and features.
 In contrast, when Facebook Photos launched, users ‘hired’ it to share photos with their friends and generate conversations around it.
 The focus shifted from quality of photos to quality of conversations.
-Flickr continues to appeal to a smaller segment of more serious photographers but the bulk of the smartphone toting users have their work on Facebook.
+Flickr continues to appeal to a smaller segment of more serious photographers, but the bulk of the smartphone-toting users have their work on Facebook.
 While both may seem to be photo hosting and sharing services, the jobs that they do for users are vastly different.
-Flickr tried copying features form FB photos like ‘tagging’ friends on the pictures but that never took off in a comparable way.
+Flickr tried copying features from FB photos like ‘tagging’ friends on the pictures, but that never took off in a comparable way.
 Yet another case of companies losing focus of their core value proposition and trying to compete based on features.

 Instagram vs. Hipstamatic